terraboops/puppet-xonotic/README.md

 ## Overview

-This will install Xonotic on a linux box.
-Tested with Ubuntu 15.10.
+This will install a Xonotic server on a Linux box that uses Upstart.
+Tested with Ubuntu Server 15.10.